Table of Contents

 1. WP Rocket

 From the WordPress dashboard, open the Database tab and select the advanced options of your choice.
-You can limit the number of revisions, trash the spammy comments and transients, and schedule an automatic daily, weekly, or monthly clean-up.
+There’s no limit to the number of revisions you can apply.
+You can also trash the spammy comments and transients and schedule an automatic daily, weekly, or monthly clean-up.

 2. Advanced Database Cleanser